-Curriculum validated by a Higher Education Institution (HEI)
+4.1 Curriculum validated by a Higher Education Institution (HEI)

 The College has worked in a range of successful collaborative partnerships with HEIs for the past 30 years.
-Currently the College has collaborative arrangements with one HEI.
+Currently the College has collaborative arrangements with one HEI, The University of Derby.
 The respective HEI undertakes due diligence when entering into a partnership which covers both academic quality and standards, and financial probity.
 These processes require a rigorous review of the College's standards and viability.
 Once established, partnerships are subject to regular monitoring and review.
 The respective institutions sign a Memorandum of Cooperation (MoC) which protects student during their studies and any changes to the partnership is managed through the MoC to ensure the student experience is not compromised.